Find flights

 Top tips for finding cheap flights to Iceland

-• Morning departure is around 19% more expensive than an evening flight, on average*.
+• Morning departure is around 30% cheaper than an evening flight, on average*.

 • Atlanta Hartsfield-Jackson International Airport (ATL) has two terminals with seven concourses serving domestic and international flights.
 The international terminal, with concourses E and F, is where flights to Iceland depart.
 An underground train at the airport connects all terminals.